JulienGrv/CarND-LaneLines-P1/writeup.md

 The HoughLinesP filter returns many detected lines, some belongs to road marker edges, others to undesired asperities from the road.
 This is where the function draw\_lines() comes in.
 With the draw_lines() function, we find the lane lines and we draw a line over each of them.
 These are the steps used:

 1. Calculate lines slope
-1. Get rid of outlier lines according to their slope deviation from a slope reference (remove lines from the road asperities)
+1. Get rid of outlier lines according to their slope deviation from a slope reference (remove lines of the road asperities)
 1. Seperate lines between left (negative slope <0) and right (positive slope >0)
 1. Fit a polynomial of degree 1 (linear regression) to the left and right lines
 1. Draw the 2 lane lines using the left and right polynomial